Wealth Architect · · 19 min read

 The practical implication: for US citizens with significant unrealised gains, the cost of exiting the US tax system is substantial.
 Plan for it early or accept being locked in.

-Pre-Liquidity Decisions
+Pre-Liquidity Decisions That Compound

 The best tax planning happens before wealth accumulates.
 By the time a $50 million exit is in sight, many options have closed.